Interpreting the HRSA 340B Drug Pricing Program

 If the covered entity can document that it retained responsibility for the health care services provided to the referred individual, then that individual may be eligible to receive 340B drugs from the covered entity.
 How a covered entity counts referrals under the 340B Program should be addressed in their written policies and procedures.

 It sounds simple – a clinic may only capture referral prescriptions for its own patients.
-But how does a health center prove that it owns patient care when there are several complicating factors involved?
+But how does a covered entity prove that it owns patient care when there are several complicating factors involved?
 Those complications can include:

 - Interpreting program rules – As the HRSA FAQ cited above indicates, providers are given latitude regarding how they count referrals and the program leaves it to the covered entities to determine and document.
 But this can create a significant degree of uncertainty around compliance and audit risk.